fghaas/lceu2014-trove/README.md

 # Hands On Trove
 Database as a Service in OpenStack

-OpenStack Israel, June 2, 2014
+LinuxCon Europe, Düsseldorf, Oct 13, 2014

 Florian Haas, hastexo